Best smart doorbells that support Alexa 2023

 Reasons to avoid

-The Arlo Video Doorbell has a 180-degree field of view and records at a 1:1 aspect ratio instead of 16:9 like most video doorbells.
-This means that you get to see more above and below your subject while still seeing a lot of the side to side.
+The Arlo Video Doorbell (2nd gen) has a 180-degree field of view and records at a 1:1 aspect ratio instead of 16:9 like most video doorbells in up to 2K resolution.
+This means you get to see more above and below your subject while still seeing much of the side-to-side.

-Arlo takes that concept of seeing further by building in what it calls Foresight, or pre-roll recording to the device.
-This lets you see what happens from the moment motion is detected to the point where the button is pressed, and the video is recorded.
+Unfortunately, this model does miss out on the Arlo Foresight or pre-roll recording to the device.
+This lets you see what happens from the moment motion is detected to the point where the button is pressed and the video is recorded.
+To get this, you'll need to fork over more cash for a different model.

-While it's unfortunate that you can't record locally, like with other Arlo cameras, you do get the benefit of three months of Arlo's Smart cloud storage.
+While it's unfortunate that you can't record locally, like with other Arlo cameras, you benefit from three months of Arlo's Smart cloud storage for free.
 After those three months are up, you'll have to pay for the subscription if you want to be able to access your recordings.

 Reasons to buy